Thai PM confident Bangkok will escape worst of floods

+BRIEF-Arconic comments on Elliott Management's multiple restatements of its own financial analysis

+* Arconic comments on Elliott Management's multiple restatements of its own financial analysis

-BANGKOK Thai Prime Minister Yingluck Shinawatra tried to reassure residents of Bangkok on Friday that the capital should largely escape the flooding that has covered a third of the country since July and caused damage of at least $3 billion.
+BANGKOK Oct 14 Thai Prime Minister Yingluck Shinawatra tried to reassure residents of Bangkok on Friday that the capital should largely escape the flooding that has devastated a third of the country since July, as work to strengthen its defences continued.

-The north, northeast and center of Thailand have been worst hit and Bangkok -- much of it only two meters (6.5 ft) above sea level -- is threatened at the weekend as water overflows from reservoirs in the north, swelling the Chao Phraya river.
+The north, northeast and central plains of Thailand have been worst hit and Bangkok -- much of it only two metres (6.5 ft) above sea level -- is now in danger as water overflows from reservoirs in the north, swelling the Chao Phraya river.

 "Bangkok may face some problems in areas that are on the outer sides of the irrigation dikes but water levels will not be too high.
 But inner Bangkok has extremely high defences," Yingluck told reporters.